igoldsteinh/ww_paper/README.md

 This repository has all code needed to recreate the analyses conducted in the paper Semiparametric Inference of Effective Reproduction Number Dynamics from Wastewater Pathogen Surveillance Data.
 Models were fit in `Julia`, while simulation of synthetic data, and visualization of results was done in `R`.
 To set up the `Julia` project, follow the instructions [here](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project).
+If you want to execute this code using a different version of `Julia` than originally used, delete the [Manifest.toml](https://github.com/igoldsteinh/ww_paper/blob/main/Manifest.toml) file.
 [`R`](https://github.com/igoldsteinh/concRt) and [`Julia`](https://github.com/igoldsteinh/concRt.jl) packages which implement the models described in the paper are also available.
 All results files needed to reproduce the figures are in the repo, individual simulation level results are excluded for the sake of storage.